JStonham/notes/README.md

 # Git Bash

 Git is an application on your computer.
 It does not come with a pretty interface by default, so you will have to use the command line to use it.
-It is an application adjacent to code - I.e. it is not directly related to programming, but there are very few professional programrs who don't use it.
+It is an application adjacent to code - I.e. it is not directly related to programming, but there are very few professional programmers who don't use it.
 It excels as a 'Version Control System'.
 There are some other systems you can use, but Git is the best and is dominating in terms of popularity.
 There are many Graphical User Interfaces (GUIs) for Git e.g. IntelliJ.
 When you install Git on a Windows computer you generally also get a program called 'Git Bash'.
 Bash (Bourne Again SHell) is a program that facilitates the running of command line applications.

 Your filesystem comprises directories (folders) and files.
 That's just about it.
 Git the notion of 'repositories'.
 Repositories are directories on steroids.
 Repositories are directories where git has been initialised, and starts tracking changes to the files inside it.
 This forms the basis of the version control system.